 CHRISTIAN INTERPRETER TRAINING

 The Christian Interpreter Training Program at SIBI equips hearing students to serve effectively in Deaf ministries.
-Whether your goal is to interpret worship services, preach in ASL, or simply connect with Deaf members in your congregation, this program provides the training you need to prepare for meaningful service.
+Whether your goal is to interpret worship services, preach in ASL, or simply connect with Deaf members in your congregation, this program provides the training you need for meaningful service.

-The purpose of the Christian Interpreter Training Program is to develop students into confident, competent ASL users who are equipped to serve both the Lord and the Deaf community.
-If you have a heart for Deaf ministry, SIBI will walk alongside you as you prepare.
+Our goal is to help you become a confident, competent ASL user equipped to serve both the Lord and the Deaf community.
+If you have a heart for Deaf ministry, SIBI will walk alongside you every step of the way.

 For more information, contact Rebecca Shelt at aslteacher@sunset.bible.